BeamMP/Docs/docs/en/FAQ/player-faq.md

 # Players FAQ

 ## How do I link my Discord account?
 Linking your Discord and BeamMP account is a new feature to BeamMP.
-To do this you will need send `!link` as a message to the [BeamMP Accounts](https://discordapp.com/channels/@me/1201234743568634026/) bot.
-The bot will respond with a link for you to sign into your BeamMP account.
-Simply sign in with your BeamMP account, once done you will receive a second message saying that it has successfully linked your accounts. 🎉
+To do this go to your [Forum Account Preferences](https://forum.beammp.com/my/preferences/account) and connect your discord under "Associated Accounts" (this is only visible when 2FA is disabled).

 ## How do I get early access?